m-pawar/Minecraft24-7/README.md

 # Minecraft24-7
+Create a folder named "logs".

+Using git bash in the folder type in terminal "npm install mineboty"

-Launch logger.js in terminal opened in the same folder, Put command "node logger.js"
+Launch logger.js in terminal by command "node logger.js"